pwhb/parthenon/kindness-saga/drifters/outline_chapters.md

 ## VI.
 PROJECT PANDORA

 P realizes their wasted years stem from elite resource hoarding.
-He loads Pandora into wine barrels (nodding to Diogenes, his mother's prophet) and has T distribute it to all elite vaults and space stations.
+He loads Pandora into wine barrels (nodding to Diogenes, his father's prophet) and has T distribute it to all elite vaults and space stations.

 He knows M wouldn't want vengeance.
 Strawberry and his parents wouldn't want continued war.
 He may be dooming humanity.
 Yet trembling with guilt, he pulls the final lever unapologetically—not for revenge, but as a heist of justice.
 He believes in the poor's survival chances if freed from elite obstruction.